platinummorgan/whereitsat/store/privacy_policy.md

 # Privacy Policy

-**Who Has It?** is designed for privacy and local-first use.
+**Where its at?** is designed for privacy and local-first use.
 We do not collect, track, or share any personal data.

 - No account required; no cloud sync or analytics.
 - All data (items, loans, stashes, reminders) is stored locally on your device.